 Broward College students, faculty and staff are required to submit up-to-date contact information to Broward College to allow for prompt receipt of emergency communications.
-Failure to adhere to this policy may result in disciplinary actions consistent with the Broward College Student Code of Conduct (6Hx2-5.02), Resignation and Termination of Non-Instructional Personnel (6Hx2-3.25) and the Status Quo Working Conditions Concerning the United Faculty of Florida Broward College Chapter (CBA).
+Failure to adhere to this policy may result in disciplinary actions consistent with the Broward College Student Code of Conduct (6Hx2- 5.02), Resignation and Termination of Non-Instructional Personnel (6Hx2-3.25) and the Status Quo Working Conditions Concerning the United Faculty of Florida Broward College Chapter (CBA).

 All Broward College students, faculty, and staff are highly encouraged to check their contact information each term to ensure the information is up-to-date.
 Should specific contact information change, please log-in and update that information as soon as possible.
-Visit the DSSEP website @broward.edu/safety for information on how to update your contract information.
+Visit the DSSEP website www.broward.edu/safety for information on how to update your contract information.

-FAMILY, FRIENDS, VISITORS, & GENERAL PUBLIC
+FAMILY, FRIENDS, VISITORS, AND GENERAL PUBLIC

 Students, faculty, and staff with active Broward College accounts are entered into the primary notification methods (text, voice calling, and email) of the BC Alert system.
+Family, friends, visitors, and other members of the general public can register to receive BC Alert emergency notifications by signing up at member. everbridge.net/BCAlert

-Allowing family, friends, visitors, or the general public to register would slow the overall speed at which the system sends emergency communications.
-Therefore, Broward College encourages individuals to like Broward College on Facebook or follow Broward College on Twitter to receive up to date emergency information.
+Additionally, Broward College encourages individuals to like Broward College on Facebook or follow Broward College on Twitter to receive up to date emergency information.
 Members of the larger community may also tune in to local media to get information about emergencies on campus.